Room color ideas – 31 expert ways to choose a balanced color scheme

 'The trap that people fall into is that they consider dark rooms to be wrong, and just paint it bright white.
 I really like to lean into the darkness and explore the depths of color,' says interior designer Rachel Chudley.
 'Go for a very deep, dark color but mix it up in a very high gloss paint, and this will reflect the light around the room.
 Then you get the depth you’re leaning into but also this amazing light which can glow like a jewel, especially in candlelight.'

-Interior designers also talk about another element which needs to come into play when introducing colorful room ideas: contrast.
-As a result, don’t be tempted to lean on analogous colors – those that sit side-by-side on the color wheel – the result will be broadly harmonious but might lack in vitality.
+Interior designers also talk about another element that needs to come into play when introducing colorful room ideas: contrast.
+As a result, don’t be tempted to lean on an analogous color scheme – those that sit side-by-side on the color wheel – the result will be broadly harmonious but might lack vitality.

-Equally, a scheme based on complementary colors will result in maximum contrast but will need to be softened by neutrals.
+Equally, a complementary color scheme will result in maximum contrast but will need to be softened by decorating with neutrals.
 'Don’t forget you can introduce techniques such as color blocking to create unusual or tonal combinations,' adds Patrick.

-4. Base room color ideas around what you can't change
+4. Base room colors around what you can't change

 Another way to take the first step is to begin with what is already decided or what you can’t change, recommends interior designer and natural paint specialist Edward Bulmer